 - Ubuntu machine with sudo privileges

 - MySQL installed

 As the basic foundation of SQL is a database, let’s learn to create one first!

 How to create a simple database?

 We will start with the queries, but first, it is important to understand how to create a database with some tables.
 We will fill these tables with some data and then execute queries.

 Now, let us create a database for a company that has n number of employees.

-Open the MySQL prompt and the first query is as follows:
+To create a database MySQL command, Open the MySQL prompt, and the first query is as follows:

 The next step is to create a database, use the following command:

 The next step is creating tables in this database and several columns.
 Let’s do that!